iftachs57/tcpdump/README.md

 * If a packet is missing fields (timestamp, ports, IPs) a console message is printed.
 * JSON export automatically creates the target folder if it doesn’t exist.
 * Working with pcap and pcapng files (must common tcpdump files)
-* Everything is in the consts file instead of an config.json file, for easier use and, "out-of-the-box" product
+* Everything is in the consts file instead of an config.json file, for easier use and "out-of-the-box" product